 In 2001, Ms. Bailey was appointed by President George W. Bush to the Presidential Commission for the Smithsonian’s National Museum for African American History and Culture (NMAAHC) which opened on the National Mall in September, 2016.
 In 2010, she was appointed by Secretary of Energy Steven Chu, at the direction of President Barack Obama, to the Blue Ribbon Commission on America’s Nuclear Future and in 2014, Ms Bailey was appointed to the National Petroleum Council by Secretary of Energy Ernest Moniz.
 In March 2018, she was appointed to the Board on Energy and Environmental Systems of The National Academies of Science, Engineering, and Medicine.
 Other non-profit boards and service include Bilateral US-Arab Chamber of Commerce, Resources for the Future (RFF) and Girl Scouts of the Nation’s Capital.
 In May 2013, Ms. Bailey was the first female to be elected Chairman of the Board of the United States Energy Association (USEA), a position she still holds today.

-Ms. Bailey is a graduate of the Purdue University’s Krannert School of Management having obtained a Bachelor of Science in Industrial Management and recently a Distinguished Alumni Award.
-Also, she graduated from the Advanced Management Program, The Warton School, University of Pennsylvania.
+Ms. Bailey is a graduate of the Krannert School of Management, Purdue University, West Lafayette, Indiana with a Bachelor of Science in Industrial Management.
+She received the Distinguished Alumni Award, and was a member of the Krannert School Dean’s Advisory Council.
+In July 2013, she completed the Advanced Management Program at The Wharton School, University of Pennsylvania in Philadelphia, PA.